wodsuz/EasyApplyJobsBot/README.md

 # LinkedinEasyApplyJobsBot
-A python bot to easy apply sinlge,double,triple and up to 5 pages long Linkedin Easy Apply jobs To modify, use, get documentation or for you inquires you can email, ongun.demirag@gmail.com
+A python bot to easy apply sinlge,double,triple and up to 5 pages long Linkedin Easy Apply jobs To modify, use, get documentation or for you inquires

 Features:
 - Ability to filter jobs, by easy apply, by location (Worldwide, Europe, Poland, etc.), by keyword (python, react, node), by experience and position